Obbaron/black-shard/README.md

 ## 🌍 What is this?

-**The Black Shard** is a paracosm — an original universe documented from its cosmology down to the argument two priests are having about a single day of the year.
+**The Black Shard** is a high fantasy poltically flavored universe.

 Its stage is the continent of **Weilan**, and its heart is the **west**: the shattered **Duchies of Vestrn**, on the far shore beyond the Great Desert of Wei.
-This is home ground — a land of dukes and baronies, of dwarven halls and elven wood, of a faith the Empire calls barbarous.
+Vestrn is a land of warring dukes and baronies, of dwarven halls and elven wood, of a faith the Empire calls barbarous.
 The **Yavanna Empire** is not the subject here.
 It is the weather on the eastern horizon: vast, ancient, deathless, and — for now — content to leave the west mostly alone.

-> *There is no "Black Shard" within the world.
-In-world this is **Weilan**, and its western reach is **Vestrn**.
-The title belongs to the archive — though there is, as it happens, a place called **The Shard** on Vestrn's southern shore.*

-This repository is Weilan's canonical archive.
-But it is **not** a wiki of settled facts.
-It is a **collection of testimony** — primary sources that contradict one another, each written from inside some faith, court, or grievance.
+This repository is Weilan's canonical archive, but not a wiki of settled facts.
+It is a **collection of testimony**.
+Primary sources conflict, each written from inside some faith, court, or grievance.
 No single document here is *the truth.* The truth is what survives being read against everything else.

 ---